-Saint of the Day – 29 July – St Martha – sister of St Lazarus and St Mary of Bethany.
+Saint of the Day – 29 July – St Martha (1st century), Virgin Martyr – sister of St Lazarus and St Mary of Bethany.
 Friend of Jesus, and hostess to him in her house.
 May have been part of an early mission to France.
 Died – c.80 of natural causes.
-Patronage – butlers• Congregation of Martha and Mary (founded in 1979)• cooks (proclaimed on 1 July 1963 by Pope Paul VI)• dieticians • domestic servants• homemakers • hotel-keepers• housemaids• housewives• innkeepers (proclaimed on 1 July 1963 by Pope Paul VI) • laundry workers • maids• manservants • servants• servers• single laywomen• travellers• Villajoyosa, Spain (chosen after a flash flood saved the village from Moorish invaders on her feast day in 1538).
-Attributes – • broom (referring to being a home maker)• dragon• keys (referring to keeping the home)
+Patronages – butlers• Congregation of Martha and Mary (founded in 1979)• cooks (proclaimed on 1 July 1963 by Pope Paul VI)• dieticians • domestic servants• homemakers • hotel-keepers• housemaids• housewives• innkeepers (proclaimed on 1 July 1963 by Pope Paul VI) • laundry workers • maids• manservants • servants• servers• single laywomen• travellers• Villajoyosa, Spain (chosen after a flash flood saved the village from Moorish invaders on her feast day in 1538).

 One of the most precious things in life is to have a home where you can go at any time and find people who accept, love, and understand you.
 Jesus found such a home in Bethany, at the house of a woman named Martha.
 She welcomed Him and served Him and they developed a special bond of friendship.
 One of these visits has ever remained dear to Christian memory.
 On that occasion Martha, busily serving the Master, asked Him to persuade Mary to help her.
 Without in any way reproaching Martha, Jesus explained to her that certain souls, called by God, should choose a better part still — the primary duty of listening to Him and contemplating Him.